 Learners aged 14-15 years

 Can undertake the Paediatric First Aid course however they will be given an attendance certificate instead of gaining the accredited qualification.

-We give you one when you are doing your practical training but we know they are very popular.
-You can buy them during your classroom day or by post £6.00 (for a pack of three)
+CPR Facemasks We give you one when you are doing your practical training, but we know they are very popular.
+You can buy them during your classroom day too!

-This easy to use guide to the life-saving skills you will learn is available to purchase in advance, or on your Classroom Day.
+First Aid refresher pocket-sized book: This easy-to-use guide to the life-saving skills you will learn is available to purchase in advance, or on your Classroom Day.
 Whilst it is not a mandatory requirement – it is really useful! click here